berahaan/First_Task_Internship/README.md

-hi in this project i have just used MERN stack with tailwind css for styling this project work perfectly when a user is regiter along with its role and authenthicate user during login and also server can manage a session for user mean it track when a user visit website and cannot access the routes without log in first also i have just used 3 roles manager,hr and receptionist when only user with each can access it pages only not other and restrict a user not to accesss the other pages
+In this project, I implemented the MERN stack with Tailwind CSS for styling.
+The project functions flawlessly by allowing users to register with specified roles and authenticate during login.
+The server effectively manages user sessions to track website visits and restrict access to routes without prior login.
+Three distinct roles - manager, HR, and receptionist - grant access to specific pages, while preventing unauthorized access to others.